amandalynnelliott/particle_tracking/readme.md

 ma = qE - mg
 ```

 Where `V` is the external voltage applied when the particle lofted, and `d` is the distance over which the velocity is applied, and `E` is the resulting electric field.
-For the equation of motion, `m` is mass, `q` is charge, and `g` is the gravitational acceleration constant.
+For the equation of motion, `m` is mass, `q` is charge, `a` is the particle's acceleration, and `g` is the gravitational acceleration constant.

 ### Charging Lofting